 The Cummings stored antiques, town mementos and Native American baskets in the Bird Cage Theatre.
 In 1934 they cleaned it up, made it a museum, put in a coffee shop, and publicly opened it.
 New owners, Mr. & Mrs. H.F.
 Ohm, buffed it up in 1947.
 But the only change was adding restrooms.

 Other historic Tombstone buildings and areas were reviewed for renovation and reinvention.
 When the County Seat moved to Bisbee, the town purchased the Courthouse for a bargain.
 Discussions centered on ideas for the building.
 It was a mess.
 Youths had used it to hide out and play inside.

 From 1950 until 1990, scattered mining attempts occurred.
-By the late 1970s, some mining professionals felt the Tombstone area was spent.
+By the late 1970s, mining professionals felt the Tombstone area was spent.

-He suggested restoring Tombstone to reflect its Old West history.
+He suggested restoring Tombstone to reflect its Old West History.
 To be an Old West Town, similar to Williamsburg in the East.
 Make it look like the 1880s:2

 Unfortunately, the hub-bub didn't last.
 But one good thing happened.
 Magazine Antiques noted Tombstone's historic restoration plans in the July 1950 issue.
 The Commission joined the National Council for Historic Sites and Buildings.
-Gaining this wisdom and advice:
+Gaining wisdom and advice:

 Not everyone wanted this change.7 So Tombstone Epitaph owner Clayton Smith campaigned to convince them.
 The aim was a historic district from 3rd to 6th, and Fremont to Toughnut Streets.
 A Restoration Zoning Commission would authorize building codes and changes within that area.